 This can happen when the kidneys don’t get rid of enough uric acid or when there is an overproduction of uric acid by the body.
 This build up of uric acid may also cause kidney stones.
 While high uric acid levels in the blood lead to gout, it’s not clear why some people with high levels of uric acid develop gout but others with the same high levels don’t.

 When uric acid builds up it can form small, jagged, needle-shaped crystals.
 It can take months or even years for the crystals to develop.
 They usually form in and around joints, and if they get into the small spaces between the joint they can cause severe pain, swelling and redness.
 This is known as a gout attack.

 How long does an attack of gout last?

-An attack of gout usually strikes unexpectedly, and often last between 3 and 10 days.
+An attack of gout usually strikes unexpectedly, and gout symptoms often last between 3 and 10 days.
 Some people might have some ongoing pain or discomfort for several weeks.

 Gout attacks often recur and without proper treatment, the attacks may become more frequent.
 If it’s not treated, gout tends to affect more joints over time.

 A person should contact their doctor if they have symptoms of gout so that they can get it treated as soon as possible.